AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 topic-tags: core-components
 ---

-# AEM Project Archetype Front-End Build {#aem-project-archetype-front-end-build}
+# ui.frontend Module of the AEM Project Archetype {#uifrontend-module}

 The AEM Project Archetype includes an optional, dedicated front-end build mechanism based on Webpack.
 The ui.frontend module thus becomes the central location for all of the project's front-end resources including JavaScript and CSS files.
 To fully take advantage of this useful and flexible feature, it is important to understand how front-end development fits into an AEM project.